-The Georgia-based poultry company announced in January that it was starting a product line with poultry on feed made from ingredients Non-GMO Project Verified ingredients.
-The just-released PLUS line of products continues the company’s production practices already established and uses domestically grown non-biotech feed ingredients.
+The Georgia-based poultry company announced in January that it was starting a product line with poultry on feed made with hon-GMO Project Verified ingredients.

-The interest in using only non-biotech or non-genetically modified (GM) feed ingredients started more than 20 years ago, said Dale Faunce, director of marketing with Springer Mountain Farms.
+The interest in using non-genetically modified (GM) feed ingredients started more than 20 years ago, said Dale Faunce, director of marketing with Springer Mountain Farms.
 At the time, the company was looking at organic production.

-“It didn’t take long to find out how much of a challenge it would be to do organic mostly because of the feed; we couldn’t find non-genetically modified feed components to supply the chickens,” he told FeedNavigator.
+“It didn’t take long to find out how much of a challenge it would be to do organic mostly because of the feed; we couldn’t find non-GMO feed components to supply the chickens,” he told FeedNavigator.
 “So we raised an antibiotic-free, quality product but not an organic [one].”

-However, the interest in working with domestically grown, non-biotech feed ingredients continued, he said.
-In about 2015 or 2016, the company again decided to explore using non-genetically modified feed ingredients and develop a way to make the transition.
+However, the interest in working with domestically grown, non-GMO feed ingredients continued, he said.

 Supporting GMO-free production